Reconciling Invoices for the NDIA

 If the Claim Status is updated to Accepted manually, for the purpose of generating Direct Invoice Batches, this will mean that the issue of addressing errors will continue to need to be performed manually in your organisation's Finance system based on the Bulk Payment Results File (BPRF), Recipient Created Tax Invoice (RCTI) or Remittance Advice received from the NDIA.

-Whilst this data can be corrected in your organisation's Finance system, the data included in SupportAbility will continue to be inaccurate resulting in Client Funding Utilisation and Client Funding Statements being misaligned.
+Whilst this data can be corrected in your organisation's Finance system, the data included in SupportAbility will continue to be inaccurate due to the limitations of being able to update this, resulting in Client Funding Utilisation and Client Funding Statements being misaligned.

 Each BPR includes a column for the 'Claim Reference'.
 The Claim Reference is designed to provide each Payment Request Item with a unique identifier.
 This unique identifier can then be used to cross-reference an individual Payment Request Item across multiple systems.